downvoteit/spring-mocks/README.md

 # Undo last migration (for premium users)
 mvn flyway:undo -Dflyway.configFiles=flyway.conf

-# Set a new baseline migration
+# Sets a new baseline migration version as a start for an existing database
 mvn flyway:baseline -Dflyway.configFiles=flyway.conf

-# Repair any broken migrations
+# Repair any broken migrations in the metadata table
 mvn flyway:repair -Dflyway.configFiles=flyway.conf

 # Undo all migrations